- Oops!Something went wrong.Please try again later.

 Stocks with a #3 (Hold) ranking, which is most stocks covered at 60%, are expected to perform in-line with the broader market.
 But stocks that fall into the #2 (Buy) and #1 (Strong Buy) ranking, or the top 15% and top 5% of stocks, respectively, should outperform the market.
 Strong Buy stocks should outperform more than any other rank.

 Now that we understand what the ESP is and how beneficial it can be, let's dive into a stock that currently fits the bill.
-Urban Outfitters (URBN) earns a #2 (Buy) right now and its Most Accurate Estimate sits at $0.85 a share, just seven days from its upcoming earnings release on August 24, 2021.
+CarMax (KMX) earns a #1 (Strong Buy) right now and its Most Accurate Estimate sits at $1.82 a share, just 29 days from its upcoming earnings release on September 23, 2021.

-Urban Outfitters's Earnings ESP sits at 4%, which, as explained above, is calculated by taking the percentage difference between the $0.85 Most Accurate Estimate and the Zacks Consensus Estimate of $0.81.
-URBN is also part of a large group of stocks that boast a positive ESP.
+By taking the percentage difference between the $1.82 Most Accurate Estimate and the $1.76 Zacks Consensus Estimate, CarMax has an Earnings ESP of 3.49%.
+Investors should also know that KMX is just one of a large group of stocks with positive ESPs.
 All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Find Stocks to Buy or Sell Before They're Reported

 Use the Zacks Earnings ESP Filter to turn up stocks with the highest probability of positively, or negatively, surprising to buy or sell before they're reported for profitable earnings season trading.
 Check it out here >>